casangi/xradio/doc/source/index.rst

-Xradio - Xarray-style radio astronomy data
+XRADIO - Xarray Radio Astronomy Data I/O
 ==========================================

 **Docs and code are still under development.**

+XRADIO (Xarray Radio Astronomy Data IO) makes working with radio astronomy data in Python simple, efficient, and fun!

-The goal of the Xradio library is to establish a new standard for handling radio interferometry data, especially visibilities.
+The goal of the XRADIO library is to establish a new standard for handling radio interferometry data, especially visibilities.
 It is envisioned to act as a successor to the "measurement set" format (see e.g. https://casacore.github.io/casacore-notes/229.pdf or